Cartiva Implant Lawsuits: Keep the Manufacturers up the Creek

 Many other patients affected by Cartiva toe joint implants have started filing Cartiva implant lawsuits across the country.
 When these lawsuits grow into a huge volume, there are chances for being consolidated into MDLs.
 There has not yet been a Cartiva class action lawsuit filed.

-Latest updates in Cartiva Implant Lawsuits 2024
+Updates in Cartiva Implant Lawsuits

 On January 12, 2023, Cathy Atkinson’s Cartiva lawsuit was dismissed voluntarily with an option to reapply the claim in the future.
 Experts feel that like the other claims, dismissed earlier, this lawsuit might also have been resolved out of court.